Visput/VPBiometricAuthenticationFacade/README.md

-## BiometricAuthenticationFacade
+## VPBiometricAuthenticationFacade
-BiometricAuthenticationFacade is a high level wrapper for [LocalAuthentication framework](https://developer.apple.com/library/ios/documentation/LocalAuthentication/Reference/LocalAuthentication_Framework/) that provides ability to enable, disable and grant access to your application features by evaluating biometric policy (Touch ID).
+VPBiometricAuthenticationFacade is a high level wrapper for [LocalAuthentication](https://developer.apple.com/library/ios/documentation/LocalAuthentication/Reference/LocalAuthentication_Framework/) framework that provides ability to enable, disable and grant access to your application features by evaluating biometric policy (Touch ID).

 Full description of project is available [here (RUS)](http://habrahabr.ru/post/235699/)